RWilbanks-Git/aes-gcm-communication-ex/README.md

 # General Description
-A simple Python example of AES-GCM encryption over TCP sockets using client-server communication.
+A simple example of AES-GCM encryption over TCP sockets using client-server communication.